 - use link style button.
 Clicking this button resets the above controls to the defaults for the overall link link, i.e. removing per-link customisation.

 - visibility tick-box.
-From v8.2.1, link visibility can be controlled for individual links as well as through link types.
+Link visibility can be controlled for individual links as well as through link types.
 If a link type is not visible, all links of that type are hidden.
 If a link type is visible, then individual links may be hidden or shown.

 - link comment box.
-From v8.2.1, if the selected link has a comment, it can be viewed or edited in this box.
+If the selected link has a comment, it can be viewed or edited in this box.